-- Sign and comply with the CIIDRC Code of Ethics (enclosed)
+- Sign and comply with the CIIDRC Code of Ethics

-- Produce a copy of current Professional Errors & Omissions Liability Insurance (minimum $1 million).
+- Produce a copy of current Professional Errors & Omissions Liability Insurance (minimum $1 million)

-- A personal letter explaining why CIIDRC should qualify the candidate.
+- A personal letter explaining why CIIDRC should qualify the candidate

-Removal from Panels
+Removal from Panel

 CODE OF ETHICS